openebs/openebs/contribute/process/pr-workflow-developer-doc.md

 This document describes the process for improving developer documentation by creating PRs.

-Developer documentation is available under the folder : openebs/openebs/contribute
+Developer documentation is available under the folder: [openebs/contribute](https://github.com/openebs/openebs/tree/master/contribute)

-The developer documenation include anything that will help other developers like:
+The developer documenation includes anything that will help community like:
 - Architecture and Design documentation
 - Technical or Research Notes
 - FAQ
 - Process Documentation
 - Generic / Miscellaneous Notes

+At a very high level, the process to contribute and improve is pretty simple:
+- Sumit an Issue describing your proposed change
+- Create your development branch
+- Commit your changes
+- Submit your Pull Request

+The following sections describe some guidelines that can come in handy with the above process.
+*Followed by the guidelines, is a cheat sheet with frequently used git commands.*

 ## Submit an Issue describing your proposed change.